mbabynames search ✿

 Regina Felicity

-Regina translates to "noble and strong".
+Regina translates to "queen".
 Felicity to "happiness".
 Together they create a full-name meaning with real texture.
 Regina is 3 syllables.
 Felicity at 4 adds length and rhythm.

 Regina Rose